jayinc/docs/content/client-libraries/ui-components/error-panel/_index.md

   }
 </script>

-Use Error Panel to help users diagnose and recover from voice-related issues.
+Use Error Panel to help users diagnose and fix common problems preventing the use of voice.

-Error Panel automatically unhides upon pressing the Push-To-Talk Button if there a problem preventing the use of voice functions.
-It also displays recovery instructions for the following:
+Error Panel automatically unhides when the user presses Push-To-Talk Button if <code>SpeechState</code> indicates an initialization error.

-- No microphone permission
-- Unsupported browser (required browser APIs not available)
-- Web app accessed without HTTPS

 ## Usage